cake-tech/cake_wallet/howto-build-android.md

 ..and download the source code into that directory.

-`$ git clone https://github.com/cake-tech/cake_wallet.git --branch deploy`
+`$ git clone https://github.com/cake-tech/cake_wallet.git --branch main`

 Proceed into the source code before proceeding with the next steps: